-Normally, all spark plugs from the same engine should have the same color on the white porcelain insulator around the center electrode.
-The ideal color at this point is a medium to light tan color for a motorcycle that is being ridden normally.
-If one spark plug shows a distinctly different color, there could be something wrong with the engine Do not attempt to diagnose such problems yourself.
-Instead, take the motorcycle to a Yamaha dealer.

-You should periodically remove and inspect the spark plug because heat and deposits will cause any spark plug to slowly break down and erode.
-If electrode erosion becomes excessive, or if carbon and other deposits are excessive, you should replace the spark plug with a proper type plug.
+Normally, all spark plugs from the same engine should have the same color on the white porcelain insulator around the center electrode The ideal color at this point is a medium to light tan color for a motorcycle that is being ridden normally If one spark plug shows a distinctly different color, there could be something wrong with the engine Do not attempt to diagnose such problems yourself Instead, take the motorcycle to a - Yamaha dealer You should periodically remove and inspect the spark plugs because heat and deposits will cause any spark plug to slowly break down and erode If electrode erosion becomes excessive, or if carbon and other deposits are excessive, you should replace the spark plug with a proper type of plug

-Standard spark plug.
-CR6HS (NGK) or U20FSR-U (ND)
+Standard spark plug CR6HS (NGK) or U20FSR-U (ND)

-Before installing any spark plug, measure the electrode gap with a wire thickness gauge, adjust the gap to specification as necessary.
+Before installing any spark plug, measure the electrode gap with a wire thickness gauge, \\\\\\ adjust the gap to specification as necessary

-Spark plug gap
+Spark plug gap:

-Spark plug gap 0 6 ~ 0 7 mm (0.024 ~ 0 028 in)
+0.6 ~ 0.7 mm (0.024 ~ 0.028 in)

-When installing the plug, always clean the gasket surface and use a new gasket Wipe off any grime from the threads, and torque the spark plug properly
+When installing the plug, always clean the gasket surface and use a new gasket.
+Wipe off any grime from the threads, and torque the spark plug properly.

-Spark plug torque 13 Nm (1 3 m·kg, 9 4 ft·lb) U-038
+Spark plug torque 12.5 Nm (1 25 m·kg, 9 0 ft·lb) EUU03800

-If a torque wrench is not available when you are installing a spark plug, a good estimate of the correct torque is 1/4 to 1/2 turns past finger tight Have the spark plug torqued to the correct value as soon as possible with a torque wrench.
+If a torque wrench is not available when you are installing a spark plug, a good estimate of the correct torque is 1/4 to 1/2 turns past finger tight.
+Have the spark plug torqued to the correct value as soon as possible with a torque wrench.